Dasharo/docs/docs/unified-test-documentation/dasharo-stability/02-m2-wi-fi.md

 **Test description**

 This test aims to verify that the Wi-Fi card is detected and working correctly after performing a cold boot.
-The test is performed in multiple iterations.
+The test should be performed in multiple iterations.

 **Test configuration data**